 Compared to travelling around the rest of Europe, it’s a lot harder to travel to the UK with a dog.
 With pet dogs not allowed on the Eurostar train or to fly in the cabins of planes, pu there’s not many options available to people travelling to the UK with a dog.

 Additionally, many ferries only allow passengers with a vehicle to take pets with them, making it even harder for foot passengers.
 However, there are a couple of ferries that allow foot passengers to travel to the UK with a dog, including the DFDS Seaways ferry between Dieppe and Newhaven.

-When we headed from Paris to the UK with our dog Schnitzel, it made sense to take the DFDS Seaways ferry leaving Dieppe, as it’s the only ferry option between France and England that allows foot passengers to take dogs, and Dieppe is only a few hours on the train from Paris.
-Additionally, the crossing is fairly quick (although not as quick as some channel ferries): the journey time is 4 hours.
+When we headed from Paris to the UK with our dog Schnitzel, it made sense to take the DFDS Seaways ferry leaving Dieppe.
+It’s the only ferry option between France and England that allows foot passengers to take dogs, and Dieppe is only a few hours on the train from Paris.
+Additionally, the crossing is fairly quick (although not as quick as some channel ferries), at just 4 hours.